NakulSatyawali/data-cleaning-project/README.md

 # Data Cleaning and Processing Project

 ## Introduction
-Yeh project Life Expectancy dataset ka data cleaning aur processing involve karta hai.
+This project involves data cleaning and processing of the Life Expectancy dataset.

 ## Steps
-1. Missing values, outliers, aur inconsistencies ko identify aur handle kiya.
+1. Identified and handled missing values, outliers, and inconsistencies.
-2. Data formats ko standardize kiya aur errors ko correct kiya.
+2. Standardized data formats and corrected errors.
-3. Duplicates ko remove kiya aur feature engineering kiya.
+3. Removed duplicates and conducted feature engineering.
-4. Normalization aur scaling techniques apply kiya.
+4. Applied normalization and scaling techniques.
-5. Statistical methods aur visualization tools ka use karke data distributions aur relationships explore kiya.
+5. Utilized statistical methods and visualization tools to explore data distributions and relationships.

 ## Files
 - `Life_Expectancy_Data.csv`: Original dataset.